New Zealand Spinal Cord Injury Registry (NZSCIR)

 The registry aims to record every new spinal cord injury (SCI) in NZ each year.
-Basic statistics are collected to help SCI services track how many people sustain a SCI, what the causes are (both traumatic and non-traumatic), the severity and what treatments achieve better outcomes.
+Basic statistics are collected to help SCI services track how many people sustain a SCI, what the causes are (both as a result of an accident or illness), the severity and what treatments achieve better outcomes.

 All information collected is confidential, heavily protected and grouped together with information from other people (by type of SCI, gender, or age group) to protect the identity of registry participants in reports.
 NZSCIR has strict guidelines and procedures in place regarding privacy and data storage which are approved by the NZ Health and Disability Ethics Committee (HDEC).